Skill Sheet: What You Will Learn Here

 - What are indicators?

 As you already know, historical price data is plotted as charts to understand how it has trended in the past.
+But what are indicators in technical analysis?
 Technical indicators are analytical tools to analyse data to project future trends and behaviour based on past data.

 Projection of future trends and behaviour is done by using mathematical formulae, the result of which is plotted on the chart along with the prices.
 Apart from prices, volume data is also used to check the intensity of the trend or behaviour.
 The mathematical result so derived and plotted are known as technical indicators.

 Technical indicators help determine the entry and exit points of a trade.
 Over time, indicators have been added, and a strong repertoire is now part of the many technical packages available.
 One can use them on a standalone basis or in combination to analyse and make a trading decision.

 Technical indicators in the stock market are broadly classified as overlays and underlays.